doronz88/hilda/README.md

             For example:
-                regs={'x0': 'x'} -> x0 will be printed in HEX format retval=format
+                regs={'x0': 'x'} -> x0 will be printed in HEX format expr={lldb_expression: format}
+            lldb_expression can be for example '$x0' or '$arg1'
+            format behaves just like 'regs' option
+        retval=format
             Print function's return value.
 The format is the same as regs format. stop=True